 - Al2O3 is a superior passivation layer material due to the strong field-effect by negative charges in it, its low interface defect density, transparency, and high UV stability.
 Al2O3 deposition is also one of the most well-known, simple and cost-efficient ALD processes

-TCO-replacements are needed also in the new, so-called 3rd generation PV devices such as dye and organic solar cells; also, recombination blocking layers (TiO2) and moisture/oxygen barrier layers (Al2O3) can be deposited with ALD.
+TCO-replacements are needed also in the new, so-called 3rd generation PV devices such as dye, organic, and nanostructured solar cells; also, recombination blocking layers (TiO2) and moisture/oxygen barrier layers (Al2O3) can be deposited with ALD.

 Moisture and oxygen barrier, i.e. encapsulation layer, is naturally a necessary component also in c-Si and thin film cells.
 Nowadays, the encapsulants are typically polymer films, for example EVA (ethyl-vinyl acetate) that are laminated on top of the complete panels and which barrier properties could be vastly improved with a thin layer of compact, conformal and pinhole-free ALD Al2O3.